HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

     <div class="col-6 pr-3">
         Even though you can create an infinite amount of DIDs, DAC operations usually only require specifying one.
 Hence, you have to either create a DID or use one that was previously created.
         <p>
-            In order to create a DID, you need to initialize the <code>Morpheus</code> plugin from the SDK, which enabled the previously created vault to handle your DIDs.
-This is done by the <code>Crypto.MorpheusPlugin.rewind()</code> function.
+            To create a DID,  you need to initialize the <code>Morpheus</code> plugin from the SDK, which enables the previously created vault to handle your DIDs.
-            <br><br>
-            To interact with the plugin you call a get function, which returns the interface to the plugin.
-The plugin consists of a public part (`pub`) that can be accessed without the password.
-The private part (`priv`)requires the unlock password explicitely.
         </p>
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
-            <h5>Hints</h5>
+            <h5>Good to know:</h5>
             <ul>
                 <li>Most operations of our DAC system are related to a user, which is identified by DIDs.</li>
                 <li>New DIDs are appended to the list of active DID in the vault's state.</li>